Propagate the food, the mood, the art

-A world of good-natured propaganda where slogans are replaced by easy-going dietary advice such as “Mỗi ngày ta chọn mọt món ăn” (“Every day we chose a new dish”), an echo to “Mỗi ngày tôi chọn một niềm vui” (“Every Day I Choose a New Joy” by Trinh Cong Son, Vietnam’s most famous composer, songwriter and poet).
+Enter our world of good-natured propaganda where slogans are replaced by easy-going, fun mottos such as “Mỗi ngày ta chọn mọt món ăn” – “Every day I choose a new dish” (echoing “Every day I choose a new joy” by Trinh Cong Son, Vietnam’s most famous songwriter).

 The menu, with its already famous spring rolls, noodle salads and crunchy rice bowls features simple, wholesome, yet incredibly flavourful food prepared with the best and freshest of ingredients.
 Think 100% local, envision “redesigned” home cooking, all with Vietnamese ingredients only.

-The originality lies not only in the composition of the dishes but also in the presentation.
-Our rolls are cut into mouth-sized bites that make them easy to share and a pleasure to eat and are more reminiscent of sushi than the familiar large lumps of invisible food we have grown so accustomed to be served.
+The originality lies not only in the composition of the dishes but also in their presentation.
+Our rolls are cut into mouth-sized bites that make them easy to share and a pleasure to eat and are more reminiscent of sushi than the familiar large lumps of invisible food we have grown so accustomed to being served.

-The desserts are a blend of traditional and modern with Marou dark chocolate (Vietnam’s one and only) fondue, home-made soursop and sugar cane ice-cream and banana in crunchy sticky rice.
+The desserts are a blend of traditional and modern with Marou dark chocolate (Vietnam’s one and only) or home-made soursop & cane sugar ice-cream, banana in crunchy sticky rice and more.

 Our wine menu was composed by Vietnamese and French connaisseurs and selection was made while sampling the menu with a bunch of chefs (Vietnamese and foreign).
 It was a most enlightening process and we now propose a small list with wines (all from the New World) that complement Vietnamese spices and pickles.
 For unconditionals of Old World wines, we have access to our sister (and neighbour) restaurant’s cellar.

 Our coffee is famous in the area and the terrace is filled with “cà phê” lovers from breakfast to dinner.